 Because of the Lord’s great love we are not consumed, for His compassions never fail.
 They are new every morning.
 Great is your faithfulness.
 I say to myself, “The Lord is my portion; therefore I will wait for Him.”
 (Lamentations 3:22-24)

 New Days and Years

-“New and improved” is a slogan often used in advertising.
-Companies call a product “new and improved” when they create a fresh version of something or make it better.
+“New and improved” is an advertising slogan when ompanies create a fresh version of their product or make it better.
 The good news of the Bible is that God takes imperfect people and circumstances and brings spiritual renewal.
 We are responsible for our attitudes and actions, our choices and conduct.
 But the job is too big for us.
 We need God the Holy Spirit to rescue us from detours, to help us make u-turns, and to begin again with Christ, maybe for the first time in our life.
-And we need the same if we are already Christians.
+And we need repeated refreshing if we are already Christians.
 All believers still stumble and fall and do wrong in our thoughts, words, and deeds.2

-The Bible teaches us that we receive time—years, months, days—as the Lord’s gift, to be filled up with loving Him and other people, glorifying and enjoying God.
+The Lord gives us time—years, months, days—as the His gift.
+Out time is to be filled up with loving Him and other people; glorifying and enjoying God; and acting justly, loving mercy, and to walking humbly with our Lord.
 So it’s good for us to stop and deliberate who we are, whose we are, and how we should live.
 If God spares us, He will send us new challenges and opportunities in 2022.
 How will we respond?